-The following open letter has been prepared and released by the Deans and Directors of the seven research libraries at public doctoral institutions in Virginia.
+The following open letter was prepared by the Deans and Directors of the seven research libraries at public doctoral institutions in Virginia and was released on April 9, 2019.
 It is part of an ongoing conversation with our campus communities about responsible stewardship of our investments in research.

 We assure you that the ODU Libraries are committed to providing access to materials critical for research and teaching.
 We want to ensure that our spending commitments align with community needs, that we are responsible stewards of our budget in a rapidly evolving information landscape, and that we contain and control costs wherever possible.